-The purpose of the ISO/IEC 29182 series of International Standards (ISs) is to
+The purpose of the ISO/IEC 29182 series is to

-- provide guidance to facilitate the design and development of sensor networks, - improve interoperability of sensor networks, and - make sensor network components plug-and-play, so that it becomes fairly easy to add/remove sensor nodes to/from an existing sensor network.
+- provide guidance to facilitate the design and development of sensor networks, - improve interoperability of sensor networks, and - make sensor networks plug-and-play, so that it becomes fairly easy to add/remove sensor nodes to/from an existing sensor network.

-The ISO/IEC 29182 series can be used by sensor network designers, software developers, system integrators, and service providers to meet customer requirements, including any applicable interoperability requirements.
+The ISO/IEC 29182 series can be used by sensor network designers, software developers, and service providers to meet customer requirements, including any applicable interoperability requirements.